danlooo/dggs-data-spec/dggs-data-spec.md

 Each dimension MUST NOT be used multiple times in all resolution definitions.
 Only spatial or temporal dimensions SHOULD be used.

-Example for a DGGRID grid with `dggs_res_spec` of 8 and PROJTRI zone identifiers:
+Example for a DGGRID grid with `dggs_res_spec` of 8 using PROJTRI zone identifiers:

 ```json
 {